-Vistors coming to Germany are typically mandated to show proof of health or travel insurance in Germany before being granted a visa.
-It is possible to purchase Schengen travel insurance to cover you anywhere within the Schengen zone, with many companies offering online registration and prices around €20 or less per month.
+Vistors coming to Germany must have proof of health or travel insurance in Germany before being granted a visa.
+It is possible to purchase Schengen travel insurance to cover you anywhere within the Schengen zone.
+Many companies offering online registration and prices around €20 or less per month.

 For residents in Germany, your Krankenkasse (health insurance plan) will not typically cover you in non-EU countries or for travel-related issues, such as flight cancellations or lost luggage.
 For travel health insurance inside the EU, residents who pay Krankenkasse can claim an European Health Insurance Card (EHIC), which allows you to access state healthcare services on the same basis as local residents in any EU member state.

-It is possible to take out short-term travel insurance in Germany, otherwise an annual travel insurance policy (Reiseversicherung) offers coverage without needing to purchase a new policy each trip.
-There are generally no limitations on how often you can travel but you may need to check the permitted maximum trip duration, which varies from around 30–45 days depending on the company and package.
+It is possible to take out short-term travel insurance in Germany.
+Otherwise, an annual travel insurance policy (Reiseversicherung) offers coverage without needing to purchase a new policy each trip.
+There are generally no limitations on how often you can travel.
+However, you’ll need to check the permitted maximum trip duration; these vary from around 30–45 days depending on the company and package.

 Travel insurance in Germany covers the usual benefits, such as travel cancellation insurance, trip curtailment insurance, travel health insurance, and luggage insurance.

-If you have state German health insurance, simple routine dental procedures (filling, dental hygiene) or dental emergencies are more likely to be covered, although recent pressure on the healthcare system has seen increases in co-payment amounts.
-Major dental work (crowns, dentures) are more likely to be only partially covered by the state.
-Privately insured residents should check their plan to see what dental treatments are included.
+If you have state German health insurance, simple routine dental procedures (filling, dental hygiene) or dental emergencies are more likely to be covered.
+However, recent pressure on the healthcare system has seen increases in co-payment amounts.
+The state is likely to only offer partial coverage for major dental work.
+Residents with private insurance should review their plan to see what dental coverage is on offer.

-Otherwise, dental insurance in Germany can be taken out as a supplement to your health insurance plan, or as a stand-alone insurance.
-Dental insurance in Germany is typically low-cost, at around €10–20 per month, although better coverage or lower co-payments will incur higher premiums.
+Otherwise, dental insurance in Germany is either a supplement to your health insurance plan or a stand-alone form of insurance.
+Dental insurance in Germany is typically low-cost.
+It costs around €10–20 per month, although better coverage or lower co-payments will incur higher premiums.

 You can ask your dentist for a detailed overview or quote (Heil- und Kostenplan) before agreeing to any treatment, as well as what will be covered by your dental insurance in Germany.

-State health insurance includes sickness benefit, with your employer paying your wages and salary for up to six weeks if you’re unable to work, and your health insurer paying 70% of your regular salary for a maximum of 78 weeks (over a three-year period) thereafter.
+State health insurance includes sickness benefit, with your employer paying your wages for up to six weeks.
+Your health insurer paying 70% of your regular salary for a maximum of 78 weeks (over a three-year period) thereafter.

-Statutory sick pay (Krankengeld) is paid up to the value of €3,045 per month (around €2,670 after tax), so if you earn more than that you might consider purchasing additional sick pay insurance.
+Statutory sick pay (Krankengeld) pays up to €3,045 per month (around €2,670 after tax).
+If you earn more than that, consider purchasing additional sick pay insurance.

-In addition to the 14.6% premiums paid for state healthcare, you must also become a member of the government’s nursing care scheme (Pflegeplichtversicherung), which covers the costs of meeting any necessary nursing needs (eg. bathing or feeding if disabled).
-After a major reform implemented in 2017, costs are from 2.55–2.8% of your gross salary (up to a maximum of around €121 month, with no children), of which your employer pays around €55.
+In addition to the 14.6% premiums paid for state healthcare, you must also join the state nursing care scheme (Pflegeplichtversicherung).
+This covers the costs of meeting any necessary nursing needs (e.g., bathing or feeding if disabled).
+After a major reform in 2017, costs are from 2.55–2.8% of your gross salary (up to a maximum of around €121 month, with no children); of this, your employer pays around €55.

 German health insurance information